ArtskydJ/josephdykstra.com/_content/android-podcast-apps-review.md

 ## You're so picky!

+Maybe you're saying, "one silly feature destroyed most of your options!"

 I don't want to have to think about my podcast app.
-If I have to think about it, then it's not doing it's job as well as it could.
+If I have to think about it, or manually download episodes before driving, then it's not doing it's job as well as it should.

 ## Bye